HOL-Theorem-Prover/HOL/Manual/Cheatsheet/cheatsheet.md

 <code>Ntimes <i>theorem int</i></code>
 : Uses the supplied theorem at most the given number of times when rewriting.

+<code>Excl <i>theorem</i></code>
+: Do not use the supplied theorem when rewriting.
+  This allows temporary exclusion of a theorem from the stateful simpset.

 <code>Simp{L,R}HS <i>theorem</i></code>
 : Uses the supplied theorem to simplify on the left-/right-hand side of equalities.